 - Aspire Basic

 - A paid version that contains all of our former “free” Community and Enterprise connectors like: File System, RDBMS, Aspire Web Crawler, etc.

-- Aspire Enterprise - a paid version of Aspire that has all of the same connectors as the Basic version, but can scale for extremely large amounts of content (unlimited number of documents).
+- A paid version of Aspire that has all of the same connectors as the Basic version, but can scale for extremely large amounts of content (unlimited number of documents).

-As before, premium connectors like Box.com, Salesforce, Confluence, SharePoint, etc. are available for either version of Aspire for an additional charge.
+As before, premium connectors like Box.com, Salesforce, Confluence, SharePoint, etc. are available for either Aspire Basic or Aspire Enterprise for an additional charge.

 Note: The CIFS connector has been added to the premium connectors list for future new users.
 Current users of the CIFS connector are not affected (although current users no longer have access to the Maven repository to download updates unless they purchase Aspire Basic or if they are granted an exception).